 Click Save to save the changes.

 You have successfully created a deployment policy.
 This policy can be applied to any configuration.

-The following features are currently supported only for computers running Windows operating system
+The following features are currently supported only for computers running operating systems mentioned next to them

 All the Policies that are created can be used to create any configuration/task.

 Follow the steps mentioned below to modify a policy:

 Click Patch Management tab

 Choose Deployment Policies

 Under Actions against the specific Policy, click modify icon, read and accept the confirmation message

 Make necessary changes to the Policy and Click Save to store the changes.